crossplane-contrib/provider-ansible/docs/design.md

 It is always a best practice to write Ansible roles or playbooks in an idempotent way.
 As an example, if a playbook consists of 5 steps, and the system deviates in step 3 from the desired state, then only this particular step needs to be applied.
 By its nature, Ansible tasks will only change the system if there is something has to do.

-From Ansible provider perspective, this is required because the same Ansible contents will be run many times in Managed Resource Lifecycle.
+From Ansible provider perspective, this is required because the same Ansible contents will be run many times in Resource Management Lifecycle.

 #### Running Roles or Playbooks Per State